tombewley/tombewley.github.io/_posts/2020-02-09-weekly-readings-17.md

 Rather than directly modifying the loss optimised by the decision tree inducer (here, CART), the same effect can produced in expectation by modifying how instances in the aggregated DAgger dataset are sampled for training.
 Specifically,  we just need to sample each $(s,a)$ pair with a probability weighted by $\tilde{\ell}(s)$.
 A new tree is trained from scratch on each iteration.

-Trees resulting from the VIPER process are demonstrated to be smaller and higher-performing than ones from DAgger (cartpole and Pong environments), and are then subjected to a variety of verification analyses which prove stability and performance guarantees.
+Trees resulting from the VIPER process are demonstrated to be smaller and higher-performing than ones from DAgger (CartPole and Pong environments), and are then subjected to a variety of verification analyses which prove stability and performance guarantees.
 Such analyses could not be applied directly to a DNN policy.

 ### Löckel, Stefan, Jan Peters, and Peter van Vliet.
 “A Probabilistic Framework for Imitating Human Race Driver Behavior.” *ArXiv:2001.08255 [Cs, Stat]*, January 22, 2020.